Skip to Content

 In WRITING 200, students analyze and apply rhetorical principles in their writing with “new media.”
 As members of a media-saturated culture, we know that print text is only one form of writing, and sometimes it is not the most effective choice.
 Because all of us make sense of texts and issues in a variety of ways, these courses ask students to utilize multimodal (visual, aural, etc.) forms of communication and become more informed, critical consumers of new media writing themselves.

-As a class we will envision, build and launch Season Five of Michigan Voices.
-To this end, everyone will draft and design a podcast episode (either individually or in a small group) that will be become the fifth season.
-Voice your voice this semester, and create a vehicle for others to share their voices, perspectives and stories.
-What do you believe about the power of art and its role in resistance?
-What are the stories that you believe ought to engage the University of Michigan community and, more broadly, Gen Z and the country/the world?
+As a class we will envision, produce, and launch Season Seven of Michigan Voices Podcast.
+To this end, everyone will draft and design a podcast episode (either individually or in a small group) for Season 7.
+In this class you have the opportunity to use your voice, and to create a vehicle for others to share their voices, perspectives and stories.
+What do you think makes something a passion project?
+What are yours?
+What are passion projects of those close to you?
+Or what is a passion project you see out in the world that could be a story you want to tell?
+What are the stories that you believe ought to engage the University of Michigan community this year?
 What are you curious about?
-Discover your story, the story of others, and their value in public discourse and our civic space..
+Discover your story, the story of others, and the value of these stories in public discourse in our digital civic space.
+In this class, you can be part of creating a time capsule of this moment in time in Michigan's ongoing story.